-Foster your relationship with HR and help them understand your needs so they can more effectively do their job.
+Foster your relationship with HR and help them understand your needs to grow a strong team.
+This way HR can more effectively do their job.

 13. Make Your Compensation Plan the Best in the Industry

-You know that salespeople generally have a larger appetite for risk than other workers, so a pay plan that offers reward based on risk appeals to them.
-Make the rewards of exceptional sales performance a clear part of your sales hiring strategy.
+Salespeople generally have a larger appetite for risk than other workers.
+A pay plan that offers rewards based on risk appeals to most salespeople.
+Make the rewards you give for sales performance a clear part of your sales hiring strategy.

 “Sales reps work harder for the chance to earn a reward than they do after receiving one.”